davidjoffe/dj-cuda-samples/README.md

 For Windows, you should build from a Developer Command Prompt for VS.

 ## Docker (Optional)

+If running in a Docker container it automatically falls back to headless mode, runs a fixed number of simulation steps, then exits.

 Note Docker support is completely **optional**.